 Do you have any advice for someone else in your situation

-For God-fearing individuals, prayer is the first thing you need to do.
+For some individuals, prayer is the first thing you need to do.
 You need to not be afraid to lean on the people that love you.
 I’ve always been the strong friend.
 It was hard for me to put that weight down and let people be there for me.